henrylukito/db2/README.md

 The `rem` functions will generally remove elements that have become empty (i.e., not associated to any node) (e.g., col, prop, and rel) and will also delete their YAML files.

-## Quicker way to add nodes/properties/relationships
+## Quick way to set nodes/properties/relationships

 There is a function `quickset` that, if you pass no argument, will keep looping for user input until it's keyboard interrupted (ctrl+c).